Quantum Simulation in Condensed Matter and AMO Physics

 Organizing committee

-Laurent Sanchez-Palencia - Ecole Polytechnique
+Laurent Sanchez-Palencia - CNRS and Ecole Polytechnique

 Thierry Giamarchi - Université de Genève